GEM7/caddy-docker/README.md

 ```
 and put them to the same place.

-- To be proxy alone, do:
+# To be proxy alone:

+do

 ```
 docker -d -e DOMAIN="YourDomain"  \